 3. Use privacy-focused tools.
 Switch to browsers like Firefox or Brave.
 Use DuckDuckGo instead of Google.
 Choose encrypted messaging apps.
 Every switch reduces the behavioral data you generate for prediction machines.

 4. Practice noticing self-censorship.
 Pay attention to moments when you change what you say or do because you’re thinking about who might see it.
 The chilling effect works best when it’s invisible.
 Making it visible weakens its power.
+The 2025 research on online self-censorship confirms that simply being aware of surveillance pressure is the first step to resisting it.[3]

 5. Support structural change.
 Individual action matters, but the system needs new rules.
 Support privacy legislation.
 The Illinois Biometric Privacy Act is one model.
 It requires written consent before companies can collect biometric data and lets individuals sue for violations.